 Using the roasting hood traps heat, moisture and flavour that is normally lost on an open top barbeque.
-The Ziegler and Brown Triple Grill is designed with plenty of power to heat up quickly and cook lots of food with the hood either open or closed.
+The Ziegler and Brown Twin Grill is designed with plenty of power to heat up quickly and cook lots of food with the hood either open or closed.
 With the hood closed and the barbeque already pre-heated, its important to then turn burners to LOW and to OFF as required, in order to not overheat the barbeque which could result in increased temperature hazards and burning your food.
-NEVER let the temperature on the thermometer read over 250°C.

-For covered cooking, there are two basic ways to cook:

-(A) Direct Cooking and (B) Indirect Cooking
+For covered cooking, there are two basic ways to cook: (A) Direct Cooking and (B) Indirect Cooking